What should you ask your doctor about Hodgkin disease?

 - How long will treatment last?
 What will it be like?
 Where will it be done?

 - How will treatment affect my (child’s) daily activities?

-- What are the chances that the cancer will recur?
-How will we know if the cancer has recurred?
-What should I look out for?
+- What are the chances that the cancer will come back?
+How will we know if the cancer has come back?
+What should we look out for?